sushilkator/coffe-shop-management/README.md

 * **position** - `[String]` - available options: `waiter`, `waitress`, `barista`, `cleaning`, `temp`
 * **monthlySalary** - `Number` - greater or equal to `2000`

-# Information
-* An interaction response is shown both by the client and the console (see the above figure).
-* The project has numerous commits because it previously was built using `Joi` validation according to the workshop guidelines.
-Then, the `Joi` was replaced with `Mongoose`.
 ## Handled errors
 * **MISSING DATA** - when request body was not sent.
 * **VALIDATION ERROR** - when request body did not satisfy `Mongoose` validation.